kbrickz/kbrickz.github.io/index.md

 I am building a practice at the intersection of:

 - Offensive security & cloud exploitation
 - AI and LLM red teaming
 - Self-directed technical learning
 - Public research & open-source tooling
 - Identity re-platforming and self-authorship

 This space documents the process — not just the results.

 ## Why this exists

 Most cybersecurity journeys are built around:
 - Studying quietly
 - Collecting certificates
 - Applying for jobs
 - Waiting for permission

 This one is different.

 I am not training to get hired.

-I am **building the capability and proof to operate independently** — as a researcher, builder, and contributor to security in AI systems and cloud environments.
+I am building the capability and proof to operate independently — as a researcher, builder, and contributor to security in AI systems and cloud environments.

 Employment is a possible outcome.
-**Autonomy is the primary goal.**
+Autonomy is the primary goal.

 ## What you will find here

 - Weekly research logs & technical breakdowns
 - Open-source security tools and frameworks
 - Cloud exploitation studies
 - AI red-teaming experiments & LLM vuln research
 - Bug bounty methodology and findings (ethical & disclosed)
-- Notes on the psychology and identity work behind transition into technical agency
+- Notes on the psychology and identity work behind transition — into womanhood, and into technical agency

 ## Year-long Research Roadmap Highlights

 - Foundations in Linux, networking, Python, and web security
 - PortSwigger labs + custom exploit tooling
 - Cloud security: AWS/Azure exploitation & automation
 - AI red-teaming: prompt injection, tool-use attacks, indirect vectors
 - Building original security research + presenting in public
 - Establishing independent income via bug bounty and consulting

-This is a **build in public** proof-of-work journey — with rigor, visibility, and accountability baked in.
+This is a build in public proof-of-work journey — with rigor, visibility, and accountability baked in.

+## Follow the work

+- Blog posts: weekly
+- New tools & improvements: weekly
+- Research drops: monthly
+- Major frameworks & papers: quarterly

 If you're curious about how technical capability, identity, and sovereignty evolve together — you’re in the right place.